 Where is customer service heading?

 Before choosing your next customer service software solution, having a good idea where the industry is headed will help you get in the right frame of mind to make a successful buying decision.
-Currently, most customer facing teams have either been juggling several systems in order to provide support across multiple channels (phone, email, chat, social media etc.) or they have spent a fortune building custom software to solve their problems that requires a lot of maintenance and hardware.
+Currently, most customer facing teams have either been juggling several systems in order to provide support across multiple channels (phone, email, chat, messaging apps, social media etc.) or they have spent a fortune building custom software to solve their problems that requires a lot of maintenance and hardware.
 Building custom software really only makes sense if you are a very large contact center that has very specific processes that cannot be changed and will not change for many years.
-Both options are not ideal, which is why many companies are switching to newer solutions that provide some combination of phone, email, chat or social media support and are cloud-based.
+Both options are not ideal, which is why many companies are switching to newer solutions that provide some combination of phone, email, chat, messaging apps or social media support and are cloud-based.

 The last part of the puzzle is finding customer service software that is cloud-based.
-Currently only 1 in 5 contact centers operate in the cloud and a quarter already have plans in place to switch or are in the middle of switching to a cloud solution (Contact Centre Helper).
-Additionally, 11.6% are considering cloud technology within the next six to twelve months (Contact Centre Helper).
+Currently only 23% of contact centers operate in the cloud and a quarter already have plans in place to switch or are in the middle of switching to a cloud solution (Contact Centre Helper).
+Additionally, 13.8% are considering cloud technology within the next six to twelve months (Contact Centre Helper).
 This switch is happening for several reasons, however, the top reasons are: cloud-based software doesn’t require any hardware, installation or upkeep and is accessible through the internet.
 Essentially, it makes your customer support setup simpler and easier to maintain.
 So, remember to keep these two phrases in mind throughout your entire search: multichannel and cloud-based.
 If you do this, you already have a head start on your competition.

 How to begin your software search